drbean/curriculum/writing/evaluation/slides.md

 * interest
 * answering the question
 * being well-written
-* copied from another source
+* originality, ie not copied from another source